gc-proto/experimental/departmental-plans-ministeriels/dp-content-model.md

   </section>
   <section>
     <h2 id="toc05">Research and rationale</h2>
     <p>Research will be ongoing to determine the  best way to present information contained in the departmental plans in an  accessible and user-friendly way.
 To date, some known issues include non-intuitive  headers, repetitive information, and overly complex tables.</p>
-    <p> Further improvements will be made incrementally as more research is completed on both the implementation and user experience sides.
-If you&#8217;re interested in participating in usability testing for the implementation components, please drop us a line.</p>
+    <p>Further improvements will be made  incrementally as more research is completed on both the implementation and user  experience sides.
+If you&rsquo;re interested in participating in usability testing,  please <a href="mailto:DAS.SCN@tbs-sct.gc.ca">reach out to the TBS theme lead(s</a>).</p>
   </section>
   <section>
     <h2 id="toc06">Latest changes</h2>